 The two types of indoor fish-rearing systems the project will compare are a flow-through and a recirculating aquaculture system or RAS.
 The main difference between the two systems is that in a flow-through system the water is not reused and in a RAS the water is filtered and is reused within the tank.
 The two test systems will be located on the University of Minnesota St. Paul campus.

 Timeline: September 1, 2021 to August 31, 2023.

 The Yellow Perch egg-to-market project supports Sea Grant's mission to enhance the practical use and conservation of coastal, marine and Great Lakes resources in order to create a sustainable economy and environment.
 Specifically, this project supports our national and state focus area of sustainable fisheries and aquaculture.

 We are working on setting up our perch rearing systems in the lab with the goal to be ready to hatch yellow perch eggs in spring 2022.
 We are also searching for an undergraduate lab technician as well as a lab technician from the Little Earth Community of United Tribes to work on the project.

 Yellow Perch rearing system at the Minnesota Aquatic Invasive Species Research Center (MAISRC) lab facility at the University of Minnesota Twin Cities.
 Image credit: A. Schrank.

 Participants & audience

-Project collaborators include Chad Hebert, owner of The Urban Farm Project and Program Manager at the Little Earth Urban Farm.
+Project partners include Little Earth of United Tribes and Chad Hebert, program manager at the Little Earth Urban Farm.